AyomideSA/aimarket/README.md

 - Replace [DBname], [DBusername] and [DBpassword] with the corresponding credentials.

 Run the project with the MyApplication class as your main class

+# Accessing the site
+Once you have the app running in the background by following one of the above set of steps, visit http://localhost:8080/aimarket/home

+Admin Credentials:
+- email: admin@admin.com
+- password: adminpass